gtalarico/revitpythonwrapper/docs/source/index.rst

 1. Avoid ``from Something import *`` .
 This is generally not a good idea anyway.
 2. Use rpw imports instead of `import clr` and `from Autodesk.Revit ...` See :doc:`revit` for more details. :any:`rpw.utils.dotnet` has .NET classes such as List and Enum ready to go.
 3. Keep rpw namespaces isolated from Revit Namespaces.
-See example below:
+Rpw's wrappers are lowercase the lowercase counterpart of their Revit equivalents, such as db, and ui.
+Revit Namespaces are DB, UI (``from Autodesk.Revit import DB` and ``from Autodesk.Revit import UI`)

 >>> from rpw import revit, db, ui, DB, UI
 >>> # For rpw wrappers, especially those in rpw.db, keep them inside db: